LT4CPR/2026_aacl_workshop/shared_task/data/DATASHEET.md

 the posts that evidence them, but named categorical values -- alert levels, order states, thresholds -- were not given the same treatment.

+An audit tool is provided with the release (`audit_faithfulness.py`).
+It decomposes each statement into atomic claims and scores each against its cited posts by entailment, reporting the fraction of claims supported.
+Decomposition is necessary rather than optional: 44 percent of statements carry more than one claim, and entailment of a compound sentence fails whenever any conjunct is unsupported, which understates support severely.

+Two cautions apply to its output.
+Contradiction judgments on this data are unreliable, because the premise is a concatenation of informal posts rather than the clean sentence pairs the models are trained on; spot checks found confident contradictions that are not contradictions.
+And a claim can be semantically supported by a paraphrase the model does not recognize.

-An entailment-based audit of the released reference statements is provided with the release (`audit_faithfulness.py`), classifying each statement against its cited posts as supported, unsupported, or contradicted.
-Users evaluating faithfulness should be aware that the reference itself is not fully entailed by the posts, and should consult that audit before treating reference statements as a faithfulness ceiling.
+Users evaluating faithfulness should be aware that the reference itself is not fully entailed by the posts, and should consult the audit before treating reference statements as a faithfulness ceiling.

 **Confidence labels are unevenly distributed.** Roughly three quarters of statements are `confirmed` and one quarter `unconfirmed`.
 The released